 Lubuntu is a lightweight distro based on Ubuntu that’s perfect for laptop usage.
 It uses the minimal desktop LXDE (Lightweight X11 Desktop Environment) and comes with lightweight applications designed for energy-efficiency and speed.
 It’s great for most older computers, netbooks and mobile devices as it uses minimal RAM and has low system requirements.

-Xubuntu is an Ubuntu derivative that uses the Xfce (XForms Common Environment) desktop environment, meaning it is elegant and lightweight.
+Xubuntu is an Ubuntu derivative that uses the Xfce desktop environment, making it elegant and lightweight.
 It’s great for laptops and netbooks as well as desktops.
 Because it is light and uses few system resources, Xubuntu is perfect for older computers.

-Puppy Linux is a distribution that’s really small and can be run entirely from RAM.
+Puppy Linux is a fantastically small distribution that can be run entirely from RAM.
 This means Puppy Linux is great for older computers, even without hard drives!
 It is also easy to use for malware removal.

 Manjaro Linux is a fast, easy-to-use, light-weight distribution based on Arch Linux.
 It aims to give all the benefits of Arch Linux, with more user-friendliness and accessibility, making it easier on newcomers.
 The Xfce desktop is the default, but other options are available.